BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Frameworks/using-inspiration-framework.md

 ```

 ### Tags
-_Note: This is unnecessary if you're just adding goals to vanilla backgrounds_
+> This is unnecessary if you're just adding goals to vanilla backgrounds
+{.is-info}

 Finally, we need our background tags.
 This file will need to be named after its UUID (which we generated in Backgrounds.lsx for that Tag object).
 This tag is how the underlying Larian code will find the background and its goals, so it's imperative that each background has a unique tag,